ryanh2o3/treblesurf-backend/API_ERROR_HANDLING.md

 - Show the error message prominently
 - Display the help text as guidance
-- The S3 image will be automatically cleaned up
+- For S3 images: the image will be automatically cleaned up
 - Provide option to upload a new image

 #### Image Not Found